 We have lived in our suburban single family home for over 12 years.
 Overall our neighborhood has been great for Mason to grow up in.
 It feels safe and friendly, has one of the best parks in Eugene within walking distance, and there are many wonderful kids close by for Mason to play with.
 Generally everyone takes good care of their homes and are respectful.

-We have a 3 bedroom, 2 bath home with a small backyard, and lots of great sidewalk space for riding bikes and scooters.We have one large dog, Molly.
+We have a 3 bedroom, 2 bath home with a small backyard, and lots of great sidewalk space for riding bikes and scooters.We have one loving cat and a beta fish.
 Generally we like to keep our home clean, neat and organized, although this is not always possible with our busy lives.

 As we are in West Eugene, we do not have a lot of activities close by, but we regularly drive into town (about 15-20 minutes) for classes, activities and therapy appointments.
 Mason went to preschool at Bethesda, which is 5 minutes away.
 Several good public schools are within walking or biking distance from our house.
-Mason will be attending a private charter school about 10 minutes away from our house.
-Our new child would likely attend one of these schools, depending on their needs and preferences.
+Mason is currently participating in a hybrid school (homeschool, public charter and tutoring).
+Depending on their needs and preferences, we would continue this hybrid model with our new child or find alternative schooling for them.

 As parents we have had a challenging journey.
 We spent five years going to multiple specialists and doing many tests trying to find a diagnosis for Mason.
 Our current challenges are finding a support network and necessary care for a child with a rare genetic metabolic disorder (he has Glycogen Storage Disease type 9, which causes growth and motor delays).

 We have had experience working with CDRC, EC cares and multiple specialists in the area, so we have connections and experience with alternative care if we adopt a child with varying special needs.
-I was a nanny to a little girl with a heart condition for about 2 years, so I have had some experience in working with children with heart disorders.
-One of my nieces also has Down's Syndrome, so we have had some exposure to working with more severe disabilities.
+Tamara was a nanny to a little girl with a heart condition for about 2 years.
+One of our nieces also has Down's Syndrome, so we have had some exposure to working with more severe disabilities.

 We have 14 nieces and nephews combined between our two families, ranging in age from 2 to 18 years.
 Most of them are close by, so we have much experience in interacting with a wide variery of different personalites and ages.
 Most days we have at least one child visiting Mason (he is a social butterfly), whether a cousin or neighbor child or play date with a school friend.
 Children seem very comfortable and are welcome in our house.

-As far as trainings, we have taken the DHS orientation, talked to other adoptive parents, read books (The Connected Child, etc) and plan on taking additional seminars and trainings in the future.
+As far as trainings, we have taken the DHS orientation, completed TIPS training through CAFA, talked to other adoptive parents, read books (The Connected Child, etc) and plan on taking additional seminars and trainings in the future.

 We have stayed committed to adoption through the state in spite of having very busy lives and Mason's current health challenges.
 We have wanted to adopt since before we were married.
 We believe in helping our community, and the most vulnerable in our community are children.
 We help each other keep focused when we start getting discouraged about how long the process takes (and will take).
 We also feel very strongly that God is leading us to adoption, and are committed to continue as long as we believe He is wanting us to pursue this option.